-During the period in which it issues EV TLS/SSL certificates, HiPKI EV TLS CA must strictly control its service quality by performing ongoing self audits against a randomly selected sample of at least three percent of the EV TLS/SSL certificates (less than one counted as one) it has issued in the period beginning immediately after the last sample was taken.
+During the period in which it issues EV TLS/SSL certificates, HiPKI EV TLS CA must strictly control its service quality by performing ongoing self audits against a randomly selected sample of at least three percent of the EV TLS/SSL certificates (less than one counted as one) it has issued in the period beginning immediately after the last sample was taken in accordance with the EV SSL Certificate Guidelines.
 For all EV TLS/SSL certificates where the final cross-correlation and due diligence requirements of Section 3.2.8.4 is performed by the RA, HiPKI EV TLS CA must strictly control its service quality by performing ongoing self audits against a randomly selected sample of at least six percent of the EV TLS/SSL certificates (less than one counted as one) it has issued in the period beginning immediately after the last sample was taken.